 A: Backpacks, Excessive Jewelry, Outside Food or Beverage, Glass, Chains of any kind, Cigarettes, Gum, Candy Tins, Marking Materials, Pins or Jewelry that could be a Weapon, Hair Spray, Mouth Wash Containers, Weapons (including pocket knives and/or pepper spray) Alcohol, Drugs, Vicks, Dust Masks, Balloons, Glow Sticks, Pacifiers, Bad Vibes

-Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Check Contact Details: Verify the phone numbers and email addresses listed.
+Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Confirm Contact Information: Double-check the contact details such as phone numbers and email addresses.
 Visit the business's official website if available.
-Check Business Address: Double-check the business location using the Google map provided.
+Confirm Business Location: Double-check the business location using the Google map provided.

-Business Hours: Confirm the working hours to ensure someone will be available to answer your call.
-Check for any holidays or days when the business might be closed.
-Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Working Hours: Check the business's operating hours to make sure they are open when you call.
+Note any holidays or special closure days.
+Other Contact Options: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Check Representative's Identity: Verify the identity of the person you are talking to.
+Keep Your Information Safe: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
 Check their name and position on the business's official website.
 Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to seek guidance from an accredited privacy lawyer to ensure compliance and to protect your rights and interests.
+It is also advisable to seek guidance from a certified privacy legal advisor to ensure adherence and to secure your rights and interests.
 You can find more information here by finding an accredited privacy counsel.

-Weather Conditions: Look at the weather forecast for the area before you visit.
-Operational Status: Make sure the business is open on your planned visit day, including any public holidays.
+Weather Check: Look at the weather forecast for the area before you visit.
+Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Handling Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
-Report the problem to local consumer protection agencies if necessary.
-Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+You may also report the issue to local consumer protection agencies.
+Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
 Fill out this form to let us know: Contact Us Form